infolexa/bolt/README.md

 ---------------
 *Note: This section is particularly useful to developers who understand Kohana 3.*

-Since Bolt is a CMS that anticipates many 3rd party developers to contribute extensions, it has added some conventions alongside Kohana 3's own convention to avoid conflicts between extensions.
+Since Bolt is a CMS that anticipates many 3rd party developers to contribute extensions, it has added some conventions alongside Kohana 3's own conventions to avoid conflicts between extensions.
 The Cascading File System is flexible indeed, but it opens up potential conflicts if developers are not careful enough.

+If you're a developer who would like to develop extensions that can be used inside Bolt, just follow these additional conventions.
+Bolt extensions are simply Kohana 3 Modules.
+Bolt just provides an interface that wraps around your Kohana 3 Module.

-1. **Encapsulate your extension inside a directory with the same name as your extension**
+1. **Encapsulate your extensions inside a directory with the same name as your extension**

-	Suppose you created a bolt app named `myapp`.
-You should then put your helpers and libraries inside `/classes/myapp`.
+	Suppose you created a Bolt App named `myapp`.
+You should then put your helpers and libraries inside `classes/myapp`.

 	Your controllers should be located inside `classes/controller/myapp`.

 	Your models should be located inside `classes/model/myapp` which will consequently have a table prefix `myapp_`.

 	Keep the name of your extension as one word.
 Only ASCII English alphabet characters are allowed, no spaces, no underscores, no hyphen.
 	You can use the extension Title to describe your extension more clearly.
-Name is supposed to be a unique and short identifier for your extension.
+Your app's name is simply a unique and short identifier for your extension.

+	*Note: This convention can become obsolete when PHP Namespaces become widely adopted.*

 2. **There are 2 kinds of Routes**

 	Bolt has a Site section and an Admin section.
 Site is what we commonly call the Frontend.
 Admin is the Backend.
-Only Administrators are allowed to access the admin.
+Only Administrators are allowed to access the admin backend.
 	When you set Routes, you must specify which ones are for the site, and which ones are for the admin.